 This configuration variable only has an effect when latexmk is running under MS-Windows.
-With the default value of 1 for this variable, when a command is executed under MS-Windows, latexmk substitutes "\" for the separator character between components of a directory name.
+It determines whether, when a command is executed under MS-Windows, there should be substituted "\" for the separator character between components of a directory name.
 Internally, latexmk uses "/" for the directory separator character, which is the character used by Unix-like systems.